Elei Sinai: Unilateral Disengagement

 Farhan and a part of his family establish a new group and hope to establish a new community in the center of the country.
 The government agreed in 2006 to acclimatize this group in Palmachim.

+2023 Gaza war

+The site of Elei Sinai was captured by the IDF following the invasion of its ground forces into the Gaza Strip on October 27, 2023.
+Their entry into Elei Sinai was part of a pincer move to surround Gaza City, located to the south of Elei Sinai.